 Calligraphy – another natural progression from an earlier creative exploration – Illuminate lettering.
 The discipline of calligraphy helps me refocus when I become too scatty and too distracted.
 This is especially when there are too many different ideas going on in my head.
 I particularly love zen tangles.
 My most recent calligraphy project was the logo design for Nu4U. 🙂

-To ask any questions about any information presented throughout this site, please click here to contact us.
+To ask any questions about any information presented throughout this site, please click here to contact me.
+I love a chat.